RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ---
-title: Getting Started for admins
+title: Configuring Roadie
-lastUpdated: '2021-02-23T21:00:00.0Z'
+lastUpdated: '2021-03-16T21:00:00.0Z'
-description: How to get started with Backstage on Roadie
+description: How to set up Roadie before rolling it out across your organization.
 ---

 ## Introduction